Dale Cooper

-Federal Bureau of Investigation Special Agent Dale Bartholomew Cooper is a fictional character who is the protagonist of the ABC and Showtime television series Twin Peaks, and plays a supporting role in the prequel film Twin Peaks: Fire Walk with Me.
+FBI Special Agent Dale Bartholomew Cooper is a fictional character and the protagonist of the ABC and Showtime television series Twin Peaks, who also plays a supporting role in the prequel film Twin Peaks: Fire Walk with Me.
 He is portrayed in all his appearances by American actor Kyle MacLachlan.

-An idiosyncratic FBI agent, Cooper arrives in Twin Peaks in 1989 to investigate the brutal murder of popular high school student Laura Palmer, and begins to uncover several bizarre mysteries around the town, including some supernatural ones.
+An idiosyncratic agent of the Federal Bureau of Investigation, Cooper arrives in Twin Peaks in 1989 to investigate the brutal murder of popular high school student Laura Palmer, and begins to uncover several bizarre mysteries around the town, including some supernatural ones.

 Concept and characteristics

 Co-creator David Lynch named Cooper in reference to D. B. Cooper, the pseudonym of an unidentified man who hijacked a Boeing 727 aircraft on November 24, 1971.

 MacLachlan has stated that he views Cooper as an older version of his character in Blue Velvet (1986), a previous David Lynch collaboration.
 "I see my character as Jeffrey Beaumont grown up.
 Instead of being acted upon, he has command on the world."
 Lynch has stated Cooper's character was developed as "a grown-up Jeffrey Beaumont".

 Cooper displays an array of quirky mannerisms such as giving a "thumbs up" when satisfied, sage-like sayings, and distinctive sense of humor along with his love for a good cherry pie and a "damn fine cup of coffee" which he takes black.
-One of his most popular habits is recording spoken-word tapes to a mysterious woman called "Diane" into his microcassette recorder that he always carries with him, that often contain everyday observations and thoughts on his current case.
+One of his persistent habits is recording spoken-word tapes to a mysterious woman called "Diane" into his microcassette recorder that he always carries with him, that often contain everyday observations and thoughts on his current case.

-In an interview with Scouting Magazine, Lynch said that Cooper is likely an Eagle Scout, the highest rank of the Boy Scouts of America (which incidentally Lynch also held), and that this is the root of Cooper's courteous yet determined nature and natural leadership skills.
+In an interview with Scouting magazine, Lynch said that Cooper is likely an Eagle Scout, the highest rank of the Boy Scouts of America (which incidentally Lynch also held), and that this is the root of Cooper's courteous yet determined nature and natural leadership skills.
 In the same interview, Lynch said that Sheriff Harry S. Truman was probably also a scout as a child, yet one that only made it to the rank of Life Scout, Scouting's second-highest rank.

 Character biography

 During the second season of Twin Peaks, Simon & Schuster's Pocket Books division released several official tie-in publications that provide character details not covered in the show itself.
 Publications relevant to Cooper include The Autobiography of F.B.I.
 Special Agent Dale Cooper: My Life, My Tapes, which was written by Scott Frost, the brother of series co-creator Mark Frost; and Diane ...
-The Twin Peaks Tapes of Agent Cooper, an audiobook voiced by Kyle MacLachlan, which was nominated for a Grammy Award for best spoken-word performance.
+The Twin Peaks Tapes of Agent Cooper, an audiobook voiced by Kyle MacLachlan, which was nominated for a Grammy Award for Best Spoken-Word Performance.